AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - AMReX further parallelizes GPU applications by utilizing streams.
   Streams guarantee execution order of kernels within the same stream, while allowing different streams to run simultaneously.
-AMReX places each iteration of :cpp:`MFIter` loops on separate streams, allowing each independent iteration to be run simultaneously and sequentially, while maximizing GPU usage.
+AMReX places separate iterations of :cpp:`MFIter` and :cpp:`ParIter` loops on separate streams, allowing each i independent iteration to be run simultaneously and sequentially in a manner that maximizes GPU usage.

   The AMReX implementation of streams is illustrated in :numref:`fig:gpu:streams`.
   The CPU runs the first iteration of the MFIter loop (blue), which contains three